giuliodondi/kOS-Shuttle_OPS1/README.md

 - **Flyback**, where the shuttle pitches around towards the launch site and the outbound trajectory is slowly reversed to bring it home.
 The script uses a modified version of PEG for guidance.
 Since velocity-to-go and time-to-go need to match the 2% propellant constraint at MECO, as well as the constraint between position and velocity, active throttling is used as an extra degree-of-freedom.
 Throttling is disabled some time seconds before MECO as it can become unstable.
 The OMS fuel dump will cease before or at MECO during flyback.

+### Glide-RTLS

-After MECO and separation, the **Glide-RTLS (GRTLS)** guidance is activated.
+After MECO and separation, the script will stop and call the OPS3 reentry script which takes case of  **Glide-RTLS (GRTLS)** guidance.
-The Shuttle pitches up to 40° as it performs an aerobraking manoeuvre to stabilise the falling trajectory into a more nominal reentry trajectory, controlling vertical G forces.
-At the end of GRTLS the Shuttle will be about 200-250 km from the launch site, 35/40km altitude at about Mach 4, in a gentle descent.
-The entry script will automatically be called and from there on you take over like a normal reentry.
-You will have to make sure that the landing site is the correct one, and engage steering control and guidance manually in the entry GUI.
+In a nutshell: the Shuttle pitches up to 45° as it performs an aerobraking manoeuvre to stabilise the falling trajectory into a more nominal reentry trajectory, controlling vertical G forces.
+At the end of GRTLS the Shuttle will be about 200 km from the launch site, 35/40km altitude at about Mach 4, in a gentle descent.
+**Please read carefully the OPS3 documentation for more about Glide-RTLS**

 ### RTLS TRAJ 2 display